andreatulimiero/static_jinja2/README.md

 ### Basic compilation
 Just launch static_jinja2.py and it will watch for file changes in the templates folder and generate the output file <br/>
 ### Config file
-Through the `.config.json` file you can pass arguments to the Jinja2 engine in json format <br/>
-Then from the html files simply access them with `data[key]=value`
+Through the `.config.json` file you can pass arguments to the Jinja2 engine in json format, then from the html files simply access them with `data[key]=value`
 ### Examples
 You can find examples in the [templates](https://github.com/andreatulimiero/static_jinja2/tree/master/templates) folder